 Most popular bug sprays on the market tend to have a high DEET concentration, which can be harmful to the environment, toxic to aquatic life, and harm beneficial insects like bees and butterflies.

-We recommend looking for bug sprays that use picaridin instead of DEET.
+We recommend looking for bug sprays and mosquito protection that use picaridin instead of DEET.
 Picaridin is a synthetic compound that is effective in repelling mosquitoes and ticks, but it is generally considered to be less toxic than DEET and has a lower environmental impact.

 If you’re sensitive to traditional bug spray, you can also try an all-natural variety or give insect-repellent bracelets a try.
 Bracelets might not be as effective as a spray, but if your skin can’t tolerate the chemicals or essential oils, they are a decent backup.
 There are reusable bracelets that you can fill with essential oil pellets.